Supply Chain and Logistics, Associates in Applied Science Degree

 Eastern Iowa Community Colleges students have a number of choices when it comes to the Supply Chain and Logistics area.
 The Associate in Applied Science Degree is designed for those individuals wishing to enter the job market with the skills to perform a variety of job functions in the logistics and supply chain field.
 Supply Chain and Logistics professionals are responsible for the entire life cycle of a product, including acquisition, distribution, internal allocation, delivery and final disposal of resources.

-Two certificates and a diploma program are also available to students.
+A diploma program is also available to students.

 The logistics field includes industries providing transportation of passengers and cargo, warehousing and storage of goods, scenic and sightseeing transportation, and support activities related to air, rail, water, road and pipeline transportation.
 Logistics and supply chain management graduates work in the logistics field incorporating such tasks as transportation, warehousing, inventory control, purchasing, scheduling, safety, management, electronic data interchange (RFID and GIS - Geographic Information Systems), order processing, traffic management, security, packaging and location site analysis.